fzipp/canvas/README.md

 function and pass the state to other functions called by the run function.

 ### An animation loop

+You can create an animation by putting a `for` loop in the `run` function.
+Within this loop the `ctx.Quit()` channel should be observed.

 ```
 package main